Last Updated on March 6, 2021

 - Alcoholic beverages

-I hope that gives you some ideas for water sources if you are ever faced with survival scenario that you need to find water.
+I hope that gives you some ideas for water sources if you are ever faced with a survival scenario that you need to find water.
 I hope even more so that you never are.
 Maybe in your list of prepper supplies, it would be good to have a hacksaw and a pipe wrench too.
 You never know…